Controlled sources

 where Y(t) is the voltage or current output (depending on the type of the source), X1(t)...
 Xn(t) are the variables defined by the Control label vector of length "n", and g1...gn are the corresponding gain values defined in the Control gain vector.
 All gain values must be real numbers.

-Tab: Measurement
+Measurement (Tab)

-Depending on the component, either current or voltage measurement is enabled by default, which means that a voltage or current of the source will be in the list of analog signals.
+In real-time/VHIL, depending on the component, either current or voltage measurement is enabled by default, which means that a voltage or current of the source will be in the list of analog signals.
 Measurement can be disabled by setting the Measurement enable parameter to False.
 This option is useful in situations with large models, where reducing the number of measurements may allow the model to run on a specified HW platform.

 Look-up table controlled sources